 Here’s how governments can smoothen the transition:

 Countries should work on a framework that incorporates a national digital agenda.
-There should be policies, strategies, legislation that can identify the goals and objectives for digital success.
+There should be policies, strategies, and legislation that can identify the goals and objectives for digital success.

 A proper plan should be created to decide the steps to reach this digital transformation.